sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/risk-tolerance.md

 These questions over simplify the technical solutions needed to manage or remove risks.
 However, these questions communicate those solutions in ways the business can quickly integrate into a decision process.

-**Probability of Loss**: Questions to determine how likely it is that the risk will become a reality.
+**Probability of loss**: Questions to determine how likely it is that the risk will become a reality.
 This is the most difficult area to quantify.
 Instead it is suggested that the Cloud Governance team create categories for communicating probability, based on the supporting data.
 The following questions can help create categories that are meaningful to the team.

 - Has any research been done regarding the likelihood of this risk being realized?
 - Can the vendor provide references or statistics on the likelihood of impact?